Biodiesel

 Availability

-Owensboro Grain and Continental Refining Company are currently producing biodiesel in Kentucky.
+Owensboro Grain (now Cargill) and Continental Refining Company are currently producing biodiesel in Kentucky.
 Make Kentucky soy-based biodiesel available to your customers by contacting:

 270-929-1465